The Honest Truth Behind Technology And Social Media

 So why do we do it?

 Social media and technology are an ingrained part of modern day life, allowing us to work from home, communicate with friends and family and upload our lives onto Facebook and Instagram.
 Both are wonderful inventions which are excellent in moderation, but they can also create more harm.
 Technology overuse has it negatives.
 It can lead to issues such as loneliness, fatigue, agoraphobia, stress, poor posture and repetitive strain injuries.
 It can also have a significant effect on mental health.

-Social media and technology addiction is thought to affect around 5% of young people, and has been described as potentially more addictive than alcohol and cigarettes.
-Technology and social media addiction works in the same way as an alcohol, nicotine or drug addiction.
+Social media and technology addiction is thought to affect around 5% of young people and has been described as potentially more addictive than alcohol and cigarettes.
+Technology and social media addiction work in the same way as alcohol, nicotine or drug addiction.

 Fulfilling the urge to check your notifications, seeing content you like, or seeing the likes on your latest post or picture add up, is a small, instant gratification, which produces dopamine in your brain.
 Dopamine is the chemical associated with pleasure and reward.
 This is what gives social media such as Instagram and Facebook, its addictive quality.
 It’s a quick, easy, instant win.
 This also works in reverse; continuously refreshing your social media feed over and over or seeing content that doesn’t appeal to you, can leave you feeling unhappy and frustrated.

-Have you heard of the term term ‘millennial burnout’ ?
-This has been senn to affect young people aged between 22 and 38.
+Have you heard of the term term ‘millennial burnout’?
+This has been seen to affect young people aged between 22 and 38.
 It is described as an internalised idea that we should be working all the time.
 When we look at technology there is no off the clock.
 Notifications make it extremely easy to constantly check our emails so we are always accessible, even if we are far away from work.
-Smart watches are now used so no matter where we are, we can always stay connected.
+Smartwatches are now used so no matter where we are, we can always stay connected.